-Student Stipends
+Student Stipends:

 Applicants may include stipends for Columbia Law School students as part of a total project budget.
 Stipends may not exceed \$3,000 per student.
 No more than three students may receive stipends on a single project.
 Students receiving stipends may not receive any other form of compensation for their effort in addition to the stipend (e.g., tuition credit or RA funding).
-Faculty, researchers, staff, and third parties are not eligible to receive stipends.
+Faculty, researchers, staff and third parties are not eligible to receive stipends.

 All stipends are considered taxable income and will be issued by the Business Office.
 These stipends are not financial aid and will not impact the student account.
 Stipends for domestic students are not taxed at source, but are subject to tax reporting.
 International students may have up to 14% withheld at source dependent on tax treaties with their home country.
-No stipends will be grossed up for tax purposes.
+No stipends will be grossed-up for tax purposes.

-Research Assistants
+Research Assistants:

-Columbia University students can be hired as research assistants and will be paid at the Columbia Law School RA rate of \$15.00/hr for the Spring 2021 semester.
+Columbia University students can be hired as research assistants (RAs) and will be paid at the Columbia Law School RA rate for the Spring 2023 semester.
 RAs must be supervised by a faculty member.
+Student RAs are permitted to work a maximum of 20 hours per week during the school year.
 No more than five RAs may be hired on any single project.
 Maximum budget allotment for RAs may not exceed \$6,000.
 RA income is taxable income and subject to tax withholding.

-Consultants
+Consultants:

 Consultants may be used to fulfill project goals.
 No verbal or written offer for consulting services may be made by the grantee.
 All consultants must first be qualified as approved vendors of the University.
-All consultants are subject to Columbia University insurance and purchasing requirements.
-All consulting agreements are subject to review and approval by the Associate Dean for Finance, Strategy and Operations at the Law School and by the University.
+Consultants are subject to Columbia University insurance and purchasing requirements, and consulting agreements are subject to review and approval by the Associate Dean for Finance, Strategy and Operations at the Law School and by the University.
 For inquiries regarding consulting services, please contact purchasing@law.columbia.edu.